 1. Who are you people?

 We are an informal group of civic-minded folk interested in politics, public policy, religion, and philosophy.
-We’ve been meeting every week (currently Monday nights) for the last ten years to discuss a pre-selected topic.
+We’ve been meeting every week (currently Monday nights) for the last fifteen (!) years to discuss a pre-selected topic.
 You name it, we’ve debated it: War and peace, health care, criminal justice policies, immigration, Confucianism, existentialism, even gender relations.
-We are not a Meetup.com group at this time – attendance is too good to need it!.
+We are also a Meetup.com and a Facebook group.

 2. When and where do you meet?